 Cranberry oil is a light-weight, non-pore clogging oil that can be enjoyed by all skin types.
 Dry and mature skin benefits from its rejuvenating antioxidants, phytosterols and supportive omega fatty acids.
 Sensitive, combination and blemish-prone skin reaps the soothing and balancing benefits of vitamin E and omega 6 linoleic acid.

 How To Use Cranberry Seed Oil For Skin

 The best way to use cranberry oil for skin is to look for a face oil that includes this stellar ingredient.
 Cranberry seed oil should be used as a daily moisturizer, on freshly cleansed skin.
 We recommend using 2-3 drops on damp skin or mix in with your favorite facial toner to create an emulsion.
 Gently massage in an upward, circular motion or use the pat and press method.
 By combining oil with water, you increase absorption while simultaneously giving your skin a balanced ratio of moisture and hydration.

 Not All Cranberry Seed Oil Is Created Equal

 Although rare, you can find refined cranberry seed oil at a fraction of the cost of the high-quality, cold-pressed version.
-To fully reap the benefits of cranberry oil we recommend opting for cold-pressed or even better, CO2 extracted.
+To fully reap the skin benefits of cranberry oil, we recommend opting for cold-pressed or even better, CO2 extracted.
 These forms of extractions help the oil to retain all of the skin-loving nutrients and antioxidants that keep your skin looking its best.